 Secret #2: Treat Acne and Dark Spots at the Same Time

-Many people make a mistake and only focus on treating dark spots, but it is essential to understand that a remedy for acne also needs attention.
-Sure, you can start lathering every cream on the market trying to eliminate that dark spot on your forehead, but the patch of acne left untreated on your cheek will need a dark spot remedy soon.
+Many people make a mistake and only focus on removing dark spots, but it is essential to understand that a remedy for acne also needs attention.
+Sure, you can start lathering every cream on the market in hopes of removing dark spots on your forehead, but the patch of acne left untreated on your cheek will need a dark spot remedy soon.
 Certain products containing Benzoyl Peroxide, Salicylic Acid, and Retinol target acne and dark spots simultaneously, making them your skin’s champion.

 Secret #3: Select the Right OTC Products

-You can begin to make a difference in your skin’s appearance in just a few weeks with the help of a few over-the-counter ingredients we will explore below.
+You can begin to make a difference in removing dark spots in just a few weeks with the help of a few over-the-counter ingredients we will explore below.